adamgurawski/musicsync/README.md

 I'd like it to be able to:
 - ask spotify web API for list of songs in my playlists
-- store all the songs in database on my pc
+- store all the songs in a database on my pc
-- compare my local music with the database and log which songs are missing.
+- compare my local music files with the database and log which songs are missing.